 This Air Fryer Peach Cobbler is dangerously tasty and easy.
 Each ramekin is loaded with fresh peaches tossed in brown sugar and a buttery “biscuit” like topping.
 And of course, peach cobbler would not be complete without whipped cream or vanilla ice cream.

-Since I just cook for my husband and myself, I love smaller or individually portioned air fryer desserts, like this air fryer peach cobbler (similar to an air fryer peach crisp) or my favorite Strawberry Oreo Milkshake.
+Since I just cook for my husband and myself, I love smaller or individually portioned air fryer desserts, like this air fryer peach cobbler (similar to an air fryer peach crisp), Air Fryer Blackberry Cobbler, or my favorite Strawberry Oreo Milkshake.

 Be sure to serve this peach cobbler with my Homemade Vanilla Ice Cream without Eggs.